The Software Development Life Cycle consists of several phases. Let's see what they are and what challenges they bring to the process!

 Potential challenges

 Miscommunication or misunderstanding about requirements is a common pitfall in this phase of the software development life cycle.
-To put it simply, it can lead to software that doesn't meet the client's needs.
-IT professionals should ensure clear and thorough communication with stakeholders, and make sure that requirements are well-documented and agreed upon.
-They should avoid technical jargon and ensure they fully understand the customer's needs and expectations.
+Pay special attention to clear and thorough communication with stakeholders, and make sure that requirements are well-documented and agreed upon.
+Avoid (overly) technical jargon and double-check if you fully understand the customer's needs and expectations.

 Approximate duration